 Tracy Van Raes: I am a Penticton resident and mother of two children, age 18 and 11.
 I work as the marketing and community relations manager at Total Restoration Services.
 I am heavily involved in the community with a variety of board experience.
 I chair the Starfish Pack Program, a Rotary initiative that feeds 45 local elementary school children in need in five schools with a backpack of food every week.
 I am running for the position of trustee so that I can be the strong voice of advocacy for children in our district.

 Derek Hurst: I have lived in Penticton with my family since 2003.
-I have two daughters, one second year university and the youngest graduating Pen High this year.
+I have two daughters, one second year university and the youngest graduating from Pen High this year.
 I am operations manager at Bad Tattoo Brewing in Penticton.

 I chose to run because I see it as a natural progression of my relationship with the school district.
 I have been an active member on three school PACs since my eldest was in kindergarten holding various positions including vice chair and chair.
 The last six years I have been the chair of the SD67 District Parent Advisory Council.